Tag: Programming

 A couple of years ago I wrote a blog post about my Linux setup at the time.
 Well, understandably a lot of things have changed since then, and instead of updating a two year old post, I think writing a new one from scratch with the same principle and using the same template makes more sense.
 It is always fun to go back and read these old posts, and I fully expect that this one post will be as enjoyable for me in a few years time.

-Implementing a CHIP-8 emulator
+Implementing a CHIP-8 Emulator

 Writing a simple emulator from scratch is fun: rCHIP8